jimbateson/sassqwatch/src/index.md

 ---
 Sassqwatch is a Fat Media internal email newsletter aimed primarily at design and front-end development.
 The aim is to make it easier for us to share knowledge, useful links/resources and also cool things we are working on.

 This site will act as an archive for all issues, and a place to find any articles we may have written.
+Keep an eye out for the first issue, coming soon!